kabl/speculator-auction/README.md

 Following features are not yet implemented:
 - Auction time check.
 Auction can be ended after 24 hours
 - Pay out delay of 30 days
-- Pay out option.
-Currency selection is currently ignored
 - User sign up has to be implemented
-- Revenue withdrawn end of the year for the contract owner
+- Revenue withdrawn end of the year for the contract owner.
+At the moment no revenue remains in the contract.
+After an auction all funds are distributed to the bidders and the winner.
 - Shutdown for the auction

 ## Prerequisite